History

 Historical Context

-For generations — ever since Minneapolis zoned the extremely racially-diverse and working class neighborhood of East Phillips for heavy industrial use — residents here have been breathing in extremely concentrated air pollution.
-One can taste it on a bad day, with particulates spewing from an asphalt plant, a metal foundry, a roofing company, and three highways.
+For generations — ever since Minneapolis zoned the extremely racially-diverse and working class neighborhood of East Phillips for heavy industrial use — residents here have been breathing in extremely concentrated air pollution from an asphalt plant, a metal foundry, a roofing company, and three nearby highways.

 Unsurprisingly, East Phillips has some of the highest rates of asthma, lead poisoning, and heart disease in Minnesota as a result.